 Before attempting yoke tuning, be sure you are shooting with good form and have a torque free gripping style.

-If you have a Solocam bow, yoke tuning can play a deciding role when it comes to paper tuning your bow.
+Yoke tuning can play a big role when it comes to paper tuning your bow.
 Yoke tuning is the adjustment of control cable where it splits or becomes a “yoke” in order to achieve a flawless path of movement for the string.
 When properly yoke tuned, the bowstring will track off the idler wheel straight at full draw, without veering to the right or the left.
 If the bowstring is not coming off the idler wheel straight at full draw, then it will not enter the idler wheel string channel fluently and will cause left to right string whip at the nocking point during the shot.
 Follow the following steps to yoke tune your solocam bow.

 First check and see if yoke tuning is necessary.